Photo of a robot writing with a pencil.

 Approaching Artificial Intelligence In Your Class

-Empowered with an understanding of the tool’s capabilities and potential, decide how you will address ChatGPT in your course.
+Empowered with an understanding of the tool’s capabilities and potential, decide how you will address generative AI in your course.
 Consider the subject matter and assignments in your course(s) and the ways artificial intelligence may be leveraged by your students.
 As with any new and developing technology, your response may change over time with experience and as the tool itself evolves.

 You may consider one or more of the following: